-SALT LAKE CITY — A group of an insolvent insurer’s former directors and officers told a federal court in Utah on Jan.
-27 that discovery of reinsurance information is relevant to their defense against the claims brought by the insolvent insurer (Western Insurance Company v.
+SALT LAKE CITY — An insolvent insurer told a federal court in Utah on Feb.
+17 that its proposed discovery order is an accurate interpretation of the court’s earlier rulings and is not worded in a way to allow it to take unfair advantage of the court’s wishes (Western Insurance Company v.
 Dick L. Rottman, et al., No. 13-cv-00436, D. Utah).

 BENTONVILLE, Ark. — In an Arkansas judge’s March 6 order, it was disclosed that Amazon.com Inc. submitted to law enforcement the recordings from an Amazon Echo device belonging to a murder defendant in compliance with a police warrant that Amazon previously sought to quash under privacy and free speech concerns (State of Arkansas v.
 James A. Bates, No. CR-2016-370-2, Ark.
 Cir., Benton Co.).